dataversenomad/datascience/README.md

 [2.
 Attrition Prediction](https://dataversenomad.github.io/attrition/)

 A very useful application in the day-to-day business is to assess our employee turnover.
 The goal of this project is to apply supervised machine learning algorithms: Logistic Regression & Decision Trees, to predict the likelihood of attrition from a specific HR data.
 Here, I am focused in using Python and its vast packages for data science such as Pandas, NumPy and Scikit-learn.
 In addition, I have used "Reticulate" package, which is capable to execute code from Python and R in Rstudio ide.
+A [Jupyter Notebook is also available](https://github.com/dataversenomad/datascience/blob/main/projects/attrition/Attrition.ipynb)

 [3.
 Default loan prediction (Fintech)](https://analyticsdiscovery.net/LendingCompany/)